MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 To follow these procedures, you must be a member of the **Readers** group or have your **View work items in this node** permission set to **Allow**.

-1. If you don't have Office Excel 2007 or a more recent version, [install it](https://products.office.com/excel).
-For Azure DevOps Services or TFS 2017, you'll need Project 2010 or a more recent version.
+1. If you don't have Excel 2007 or a more recent version, [install it](https://products.office.com/excel).
+For TFS 2017 or TFS 2018, you'll need Project 2010 or a more recent version.
 For client compatibility, see [Client compatibility](/tfs/server/compatibility)

 2. If you haven't installed a version of [Visual Studio (2010 or later)](https://visualstudio.microsoft.com/downloads/download-visual-studio-vs) or [Team Foundation Server Standalone Office Integration (free)](https://visualstudio.microsoft.com/downloads/?q=Office+Integration), you'll need to install one of these versions to connect to a project defined on Azure DevOps Services or an on-premises TFS.